BrandonMathis/railsgirlsrdu/README.md

 Next we will make our view.
 Create a file at `app/views/tweets` called `index.html.erb`.
 If the tweets directory doesn't exist, make it.

->PROTIP: On Linux and Mac, you can use the command `mkdir app/views/tweets` to make the tweets views dir.
+>PROTIP: On Linux and Mac, you can use the command `mkdir app/views/tweets` to make the tweets views directory.

 Once you've created that `index.html.erb` file, add the following to it.
 This will display all our tweets and the user that made them.